ahmed-numaan/ahmed-numaan/README.md

 # Ahmed Numaan

-👋 Hello, I'm Ahmed.
-I am a Senior Full Stack Deveoper since 2008.
+Hello, I'm Ahmed from Pakistan.

-I have developed web and mobile applications for clients in United States, Europe, Australia and South Korea.
+I am a Senior Full Stack Developer since 2008.
+Specialized in Web and Mobile applications development in ReactJS, VueJS, Laravel(PHP) & NodeJS.

-I have helped companies grow their business using information systems at their organzation by developing their software such as enterprise applications, ecommerce, analytical dashboards, inventory, logistics, human resource, accounting and e-learning solutions.
+I have successfully completed many projects for clients in United States, Europe, Australia and South Korea.
+My projects helped organizations grow their business by using custom developed softwares such as enterprise applications, ecommerce, inventory, logistics, human resource, accounting and elearning solutions.

-I have experience in developing websites for marketing of services, promotion of business and running their marketing campaigns through online advertisement.
+Websites developed by me are used by organizations for marketing of their services, promotion of their sales and run online campaigns through advertisement.